njcurtis3/NathanCurtis/README.md

   - Go
   - SQL & Oracle database administration
 - How to reach me: nathanjcurtis3 at gmail
-- ⚡ Fun fact: I've been in in the Army since 2008 and the past few years I have been a Civil Affairs Team Sergeant working all over the Pacific.
+- ⚡ Fun fact: I've been in the Army since 2008 and for the past few years I have been a Civil Affairs Team Sergeant working all over the Pacific.

 ## 🔧 Tools I Love & Use